NickRoccodev11/gitpractice/README.txt

 11. if a file has been previously added and is now modified, use " git commit -am "description"

 MERGE CONFLICTS:
-this is a change on master
+this is a change on conflictbranch